indexed-finance/dividends/README.md

 ## Documentation

-This repository contains four primary contracts:
+This repository contains the following primary contracts:

 `AbstractDividends.sol` is a generic contract for distributing pro-rata dividends amongst an arbitrary number of "shareholders", where the inheriting contract defines what a shareholder is and how many shares they have.